 When is the Gion Festival?

 The Gion Matsuri is always held in the prefecture of Tokyo each year.
 It lasts for the entire month of July.
-But it culminates on July 17 and July 24, the main celebrations, wherein the parade called Yamaboko Junko is held.
-This means that the Gion festival will be celebrated in Japan on July 2020 which will culminate into the July 17 and July 24 main celebrations.
-It will be celebrated again next year on July 2020.
+But it culminates on July 1 and July 13, the main celebrations, wherein the parade called Yamaboko Junko is held.
+This means that the Gion festival will be celebrated in Japan on 17 July.

 Gion Festival Celebration